 Lives outside of cannabis

-“Dagga” was a name given to the couple by the media, though the extraordinary couple also have ordinary lives.
+“Dagga” was a name given to the couple by the media, though the extraordinary couple also has ordinary lives.
 Before Jules Stobbs moved to South Africa, he was an air traffic controller in the British navy.
 He travelled the world several times over and then moved to Goa, India, in 1987.
 After five years living in India, Stobbs moved to South Africa, where he has lived for the last 26 years.

 Myrtle Clarke grew up in a conservative, Methodist family and was the daughter of a Methodist minister.
 She was born and grew up in kwaZulu-Natal but after finishing school, moved to Johannesburg to complete a fine arts degree.
 She worked her way across South Africa doing fine arts, and was even a chef.